No backdoor haircut for Greece, warns Germany

 Germany, Europe's biggest contributor of aid to Greece, has long resisted a debt writedown but an International Monetary Fund (IMF) study published on Tuesday showed Greece needs far more relief than European governments have so far contemplated.

-The German government is also trying to reassure lawmakers skeptical about talks with Athens ahead of a vote on Friday.
+The German government is also trying to reassure lawmakers sceptical about talks with Athens ahead of a vote on Friday.

 The IMF report said European countries would have to give Greece 30 years grace on servicing its European debt, and dramatic maturity extensions.
 If not, it said, they must make annual transfers to Greece or accept deep haircuts (reductions) on existing loans.